The Ryze Of EPYC

-AMD's EPYC processors made their first halting steps into the server and supercomputer world last year with a limited debut at Supercomputer 2017.
-What a difference a year makes.
+AMD's EPYC processors made their first halting steps into the server and supercomputer world with a limited debut at the Supercomputer 2017 conference.
+What a difference two years makes.
 We found more AMD EPYC systems at Supercomputer 2018 than we expected, and most importantly, those systems come from some of the biggest names in the server and supercomputer space.
+AMD has also continued its rapid ascension into the supercomputing realm with its 2019 announcement that it will power the Frontier supercomputer, which is set to be the fastest on the planet with 1.5 exaflops of computing power.
+That's faster than the top 160 supercomputers, combined.

 The innovative EPYC design features a multi-chip implementation that keeps costs in check, providing AMD with firm footing against Intel in the pricing war.
 But the x86 instruction set is an even larger draw for potential customers.
 AMD's customers, both large and small, can execute the same x86 code on EPYC servers as they run on Intel's kit, albeit after the requisite qualification cycles.
 In either case, x86 applications comprise roughly 95% of the data center, as evidenced by Intel's dominating market share.
 That works to AMD's advantage and keeps other promising ARM-based competitors on the sidelines.